 Oregon Coast Coho Conservation Plan for the State of Oregon (2007).
 This plan is intended to conserve and enhance Oregon Coast Coho and other native fish and wildlife species through on-the-ground, non-regulatory work by community-based entities and individuals.

-Oregon Coast Coho Business Plan (ongoing).
+Oregon Coast Coho Business Plan (Siletz; ongoing).
 This plan intends to conserve Oregon Coast Coho by working with local communities for voluntary habitat protection and restoration projects that will help recover threatened and endangered coho populations.

+Coastal Multispecies Conservation and Management Plan.
+This plan describes the fish management needs for the conservation and use of anadromous salmonids along much of the Oregon coast.

 Lincoln County Comprehensive Land Use Plan.